The coat comes in solid black or salt & pepper.

 This breed is very intelligent, calm, loyal and responsible.
 It may be aggressive with strangers and will make an excellent watchdog.
 The Schnauzer family comes in three sizes; giant, standard and miniature; each considered separate breeds.

 The Giant Schnauzer is a devoted and good-natured companion that adapts easily to its surroundings and its owner’s lifestyle.
 It is very reliable and good with children.
-It is bold, spirited and very protective; it makes an excellent watch-dog and guard-dog.
-It can be fairly reserved with strangers.
+It is bold and spirited.

 This breed is dominant with other dogs and should be socialized extensively both with other dogs and people as a puppy.
 It is usually good with other pets if properly socialized.